BinTuner/Dev/README.md

 --------------------

 We manually generate first-order formulas after understanding the compiler manual.
 The knowledge we learned is easy to move between the same compiler series---we only need to consider the different optimization options introduced by the new version.

-We use Z3 Prover to analyze all generated optimization option sequences for conflicts and make changes to conflicting options for greater success in compiling.
+We use Z3 Prover to analyze all generated optimization option sequences for conflicts and make changes to conflicting options for greater compiling success.

 For more details, please refer  [Z3Prover](https://github.com/BinTuner/Dev/blob/main/BinTuner/main/search/Z3Prover.py).

 Setting for Genetic Algorithm